taurus-org/taurus/doc/source/users/faq.rst

     * In addition of the strength of the python language macro writers can interface with common elements (motors, counters) , call other macros and use many utilities provided.
-The macro :term:`API` can be found :class:`here <MacroServer.macro.Macro>`.
+The macro :term:`API` can be found :ref:`here <sardana-macro-api>`.
     * Documentation how to document your macros can be found :ref:`here <sardana-macros-howto>`

 How to write scan procedures?
 -----------------------------
-A very common type of procedure is the *ascan* where some quantity is varied while recording some other quantities.
-Many common types of general-purpose scans procedures are already available in Sardana **<LINK>**, and a simple :term:`API` is provided for writing more specific ones.
+A very common type of procedure is the *scan* where some quantity is varied while recording some other quantities.
+See the documentation on the :ref:`Sardana Scan API <sardana-macros-scanframework>`

 How to adapt SARDANA to your own hardware?
 ------------------------------------------